-The decrease in accrued other expenses results from the settlement of contractual issues relating to certain aspects of implementation on several contracts and the use of the accrued restructuring liability for facilities downsizing.
+The decrease in accrued other expenses results from the settlement of certain contractual issues with customers and the use of the accrued restructuring liability for facilities downsizing.

 The increase in deferred revenues is due to the receipt of advance payments on several contracts prior to revenue recognition.